framer/salesforce-lightning.framerfx/README.md

 - Add useState hook to slider.tsx to control displayed value as slider updates
 - How can I make tabs more user friendly?
 - Why doesn't tooltip open on hover
+- How can I make verticalnavigation more user friendly + add better content (more dynamic)?

 ### Notes